Last Updated: Oct 19, 2020

 Don’t be a stranger

 Don’t be afraid to be personable and personal with your essay.
+The point of your essay is for colleges to get to know you as you are.
 Talk about your family, your hometown, your school, your favorite activities, your goals.
 After all, with the application essay the college wants to get to know you as a person, not just as a student.
 Present yourself for who you are.
 Don’t put on a façade—and don’t be fake.
 But do add some flair to the generic student essay.

 College application essays work best when they are exploring a specific aspect of your life and how you changed and grew from it.
 For example, if you are writing about your time on a sports team, don’t just talk about your accomplishments on the field.
 Talk about how the experience translated to the classroom, at home, when volunteering, or your future plans.
 Colleges want to know what you gained from all those years playing a sport.
 Even if you played a minimal role, chances are you learned a lesson or two.
 Ask yourself: How did working together as a team affect me?
 Was there a time I needed to step up if someone was injured?
 Was there a change in my leadership position from freshman to senior year?
 How did this leadership translate into my personal life?